gajdusep/isoReader/README.md

 I was curious what was in the images.
 The fastest way was to parse it with regex.
 This wouldn't be sustainable long-term: for example, the format might change or the file might be too large.
 It would be better to use some xml parsing library.

+**Note**: the `parseImage` method is not very robust, since it expects the images to be in a specific format.
+I decided to not test this method, since the format would need to be specified.